 - Certain regions cannot be switched: Accounts created on Amazon Japan or Amazon China cannot be transferred to other countries.

 Tip: If you are just traveling short-term, you don’t have to go all-in.
 Amazon’s International Shopping feature is way less hassle.
-I will explain later.
+I will explain later

-- Open the Amazon app.
+- Open the Amazon Shopping app and log in.

 - Tap the You icon at the bottom.